qa-compass/support/README.md

 ## Contact Information

-For further assistance you can send us an email to [testinfo@qa-compass.com](mailto:testinfo@qa-compass.com).
+For further assistance you can send us an email to [testinfo@qa-compass.com](mailto:testinfo@qa-compass.com) or [book a slot](https://cal.com/qa-compass) for talking to us directly.

 <!-- ## Project Roadmap